RheaAyase/dotnettalks.demo3/README.md

 ## C# on Linux - demo3

 This repository contains .NET Core demo that I use during some of my talks.
+Please note that this code contains hacks and should not be taken seriously - it serves only as demonstration of interacting with the Linux system.

-* `master` branch - contains finished demo application with _web api._
+* `master` branch - just about everything.
-* `step1` branch - contains basic _cli_ demo.
+* `cli-only` branch - contains only the basic _cli_ demo.
+* `web-api` branch - finished demo application with _web api._